catalyst-cooperative/pudl/docs/dev/data_guidelines.rst

 -------------------------------------------------------------------------------
 Silo the ETL Process
 -------------------------------------------------------------------------------
-It should be possible to run the ETL process on each data source independently, and with any combination of data sources included.
+It should be possible to run the ETL process on each data source independently and with any combination of data sources included.
 This allows users to include only the data need.
-In some cases like the :doc:`EIA 860
+In some cases, like the :doc:`EIA 860
 <../data_sources/eia860>` and :doc:`EIA 923 <../data_sources/eia923>` data, two
-data sources may be so intertwined that keeping them separate doesn't really make sense, but that should be the exception, not the rule.
+data sources may be so intertwined that keeping them separate doesn't really make sense.
+This should be the exception, however, not the rule.

 -------------------------------------------------------------------------------
 Separate Data from Glue
 -------------------------------------------------------------------------------
-The glue that relates different data sources to each other should be applied after or alongside the ETL process, and not as a mandatory part of ETL.
-This makes it easy to pull individual data sources in and work with them even when the glue isn't working, or doesn't yet exist.
+The glue that relates different data sources to each other should be applied after or alongside the ETL process and not as a mandatory part of ETL.
+This makes it easy to pull individual data sources in and work with them even when the glue isn't working or doesn't yet exist.

 -------------------------------------------------------------------------------
 Partition Big Data
 -------------------------------------------------------------------------------
-Our goal is that users should be able to run the ETL process on a decent laptop.
+Our goal is for users to be able to run the ETL process on a decent laptop.
 However, some of the utility datasets are hundreds of gigabytes in size (e.g.
 :doc:`/data_sources/epacems`, :ref:`FERC EQR <data-ferceqr>`).
 Many users will not need to use the entire dataset for the work they are doing.
-Allow them to pull in only certain years, or certain states, or other sensible partitions of the data if need be, so that they don’t run out of memory or disk space, or have to wait hours while data they don't need is being processed.
+Partitioning the data allows them to pull in only certain years, certain states, or other sensible partitions of the data so that they don’t run out of memory or disk space or have to wait hours while data they don't need is being processed.

 -------------------------------------------------------------------------------
 Naming Conventions